moranr123/Karetou/Karetou/SETUP.md

 If you encounter issues:
 1. Check the troubleshooting section above
-2. Review Firebase and Google Cloud Console logs
+2. Review Firebase Console logs
 3. Check Expo documentation
 4. Open an issue in the repository